aredn/documentation/arednGettingStarted/node_admin.rst

   This is the minimum Signal-to-Noise ratio that you require in order to reliably pass radio data between nodes.
 The default is 15 dB, but you can lower this value if you require your node to continue passing data even on links that have reduced signal characteristics.

 Maximum Distance
   This is the maximum distance between nodes at which you can expect to achieve a usable radio link.
-Local conditions may dictate a shorter distance based, for example, on dense tree cover or other terrain features which impact line of sight communication.
 The default value is 50 miles / 80 kilometers, but you can adjust this setting if your node is only able to maintain a usable radio link with nearby nodes.
+The distance can be limited in order to prevent distant nodes from intermittently connecting to your node due to changes in atmospheric (or other) conditions.
+Communicating with these distant nodes uses a lot more radio time and can negatively impact local communications.

 Minimum Quality
-  This is the minimum link quality required in order to reliably pass data between nodes.
+  This is the minimum link quality required in order to reliably pass data between nodes, and the default value is 35%.
 This is calculated as the moving average of total sent packets over total sent packets plus retransmissions.
 For example, if a node must send every packet twice for it to be successfully received, the link quality would be 50%.

 LAN Hotspot Radio settings
 ++++++++++++++++++++++++++